vedmalex/cursor-auto-resume/README.md

 4. Paste it into the console and press Enter
 5. Close DevTools by clicking the X in the corner (optional)

-The script will now automatically click the "resume the conversation" link whenever it appears.
+Once the script is running, a draggable and collapsible indicator will appear in the top-right corner of your screen, allowing you to monitor and control the script's behavior.

 ## How It Works

 The script:

-1. Monitors the page for specific rate limit messages
+1. Monitors the page for specific rate limit and error messages.
-2. When found, looks for the exact "resume the conversation" link
+2. When found, looks for the exact "resume the conversation" link or relevant error button (e.g., "Resume", "Try again").
-3. Clicks the link automatically (with a 3-second cooldown)
+3. Clicks the link/button automatically (with a progressive cooldown for errors).
+4. Provides an interactive UI for monitoring and control.

 ## FAQ